Evifa15/Submission-Analisis-Data/README.md

 Visualization is key to revealing insights that may not be immediately obvious from raw data.
 Bar Charts: Display categorical data comparisons, such as bike rentals by season or day of the week.
 Explanatory analysis dives deeper into why certain patterns are emerging from the data.
+5. Insight
+Insights help synthesize findings from each step, revealing actionable results or key takeaways from the analysis.